geneontology/ribbon/README.md

 Short form matrix view of all GO annotations for a given gene

 ## Acknowledgments
-- Thanks to Josh Goodman for making his code available as a launching point
+- Thanks to Josh Goodman for making his code available as a launching point, Seth Carbon for bearing with my naive questions, and Chris Mungall for all the usual fantastic things he does

 ## Installation
 - Make sure node.js is installed - see https://nodejs.org/en/download/